Porky Pig: Early films

-The character was introduced in the 100th short, I Haven't Got a Hat (first released on March 2, 1935), directed by Friz Freleng.
+The character was introduced in the 100th short, I Haven't Got a Hat (released on March 2, 1935), directed by Friz Freleng.
 Studio head Leon Schlesinger suggested that Freleng do a cartoon version of the popular Our Gang films.
 Porky only has a minor role in the film, but the fat little stuttering pig quickly became popular.
 Porky's name came from two brothers who were childhood classmates of Freleng, nicknamed "Porky" and "Piggy".

 Since Hugh Harman and Rudolf Ising had left the studio in 1933, taking the studio's star character Bosko with them, Looney Tunes had been kept afloat by cartoons featuring the bland Buddy.
 Porky's introduction ushered Buddy out the door and pointed to things to come.
-Tex Avery was hired to the studio in 1935, and his film Gold Diggers of '49 reused much of the cast from I Haven't Got a Hat, albeit in wildly different roles.
+Tex Avery was hired by the studio in 1935, and his film Gold Diggers of '49 reused much of the cast from I Haven't Got a Hat, albeit in wildly different roles.
 Porky transitioned from a shy little boy to an immensely fat adult.
 Though he was still in a supporting role, Porky got most of the laughs.
 The directors realized they had a star on their hands.

 Porky shared his stutter with the voice actor who originally played him, Joe Dougherty, who was actually a person who stuttered.
 Because Dougherty could not control his stutter, however, production costs became too high as his recording sessions took hours, and Porky's additional lines were done by Count Cutelli.
 Mel Blanc replaced Dougherty in 1937.
 Blanc continued the stutter; however, it was harnessed for a more precise comedic effect (such as stumbling over a simple word only to substitute a longer word without difficulty, or vice versa).
 This is parodied in A Connecticut Rabbit in King Arthur's Court, where Bugs Bunny struggles to pronounce the word "porcupine", which Porky pronounces with no trouble.

 Porky's Duck Hunt was released in 1937, and Blanc officially became the permanent voice of Porky until his death in 1989.
 In later interviews, Blanc often said that he intended Porky's stutter to be suggestive of the grunting of actual pigs.
 Porky's Duck Hunt was also the first film of another Looney Tunes star, Daffy Duck.
-Porky Pig is currently voiced by Bob Bergen.
+Porky Pig is currently voiced by Bob Bergen and Eric Bauza.